Tony Amendola is a talented actor on both stage and screen best known for his performances on Stargate: SG-1, and Once Upon A Time.

 Everyone asks you, “Who is the historical person you would ask to dinner,” and if he’s not at the top of my list he’s certainly one of the top three.

-Selected quotes from this interview were used in a March 5, 2018 article in the Deseret News.
+Selected quotes from this interview were used in an article in the Deseret News.

 Join the free mailing list to be notified of new interviews, including exclusive insights from the cast and crew of ‘Stargate’!